 NO. Because 2 other services do the same and more…

-Story Origin is free for now and it has a lot more firepower then Prolific Works.
-It is a bit easier to get newsletter swaps there then BookFunnel but has many of the BF deluxe features.
+Story Origin is free for now, and it has a lot more firepower than Prolific Works.
+It is a bit easier to get newsletter swaps there than BookFunnel, but has many of the BF deluxe features.
 If you are on a budget or just starting out, it would be my first option:

 Bookfunnel is well-known and has a lot of the same features as StoryOrigin, with just as much if not more fire power at less money!
 They are my top pick!

 You can give out your book with an opt-in, distribute audio book codes, and join in with newsletter swaps.
 Newsletter swaps are an awesome way to build your newsletter with readers who like your genre!
 This service has a lot of options to mix and match, as well as track what is happening with your campaigns.

 My feeling about Prolific Works is that the cost vs. services makes it not a good value.

 If you have no budget and have a small mailing list, go with StoryOrigin to figure out how these newsletter swaps and giveaways work.